 Structure the information in the lease digitally

 To gain actionable insights from leases, the first step is to digitize the information.
 If property managers and other users have difficulty accessing lease information, or if the data contains errors, then how can they perform their jobs properly?
 The lease drives daily activities, and so the data from the lease must flow to the correct users.
 You need to be able to extract clauses and other data points from the lease, exposing the lease information to appropriate members of the organization.
 Lease abstraction can be performed in a variety of ways, from using in-house teams to choosing to outsource this activity.
-Recently, the application of artificial intelligence (AI) to lease abstraction has delivered greater efficiency and accuracy for this process, and it enables users to easily link directly to source documents.
+Recently, the application of artificial intelligence (AI) for lease abstraction has delivered greater efficiency and accuracy for this process, and it enables users to easily link directly to source documents.

 If there are any updates on the lease along the way, the last thing you want to do is staple an addendum to the lease and file it away.
 Often, cumbersome, manual processes are how companies attempt to guarantee that the right people will be notified.
 Keeping your lease information updated digitally and making sure everyone in your organization is pulling from a centralized database will mitigate the risk of errors down the line.